grafana/mimir/docs/sources/guides/shuffle-sharding.md

 ### Ingesters shuffle sharding

-By default the Cortex distributor spreads the received series across all running ingesters.
+By default, the Grafana Mimir distributor spreads the received series across all running ingesters.

 When shuffle sharding is **enabled** for the ingesters, the distributor and ruler on the **write path** spread each tenant series across `-distributor.ingestion-tenant-shard-size` number of ingesters, while on the **read path** the querier and ruler queries only the subset of ingesters holding the series for a given tenant.